 Dyslexia (difficulty with reading), dyspraxia (developmental coordination disorder or DCD – difficulty with body coordination) and ADHD (attention deficit hyperactivity disorder) are conditions that are believed to be linked to autism (although not on the autism spectrum).
 Many people with autism will also have a related condition (known as co-morbidity).
 Although the symptoms are different, these conditions all affect the way the brain processes information.
 About 10% of the UK population are dyslexic, 4% being severely affected.
 (Source: British Dyslexia Association)

+Depression and anxiety are conditions experienced by many autistic and neurodivergent people.
 Depression is a form of mental illness characterised by low mood, which can be transient (in response to life events such as bereavement), recurrent, or permanent.
 Its effects range from mild to debilitating – it can make working and living a normal life difficult or impossible, and in extreme cases can be life-threatening.
 Chronic depression and bipolar disorder (extreme mood swings between depression and mania) are caused by a chemical imbalance in the brain – drug treatments and therapies can help, but are not effective for everyone.
 Depressive disorders can affect anyone at any time, regardless of social status – it is estimated that nearly 20% of the UK adult population suffers from depression or anxiety.
 (Source: Office of National Statistics)